The anonymization problem in social networks: Results

 \subsection{Alteration operations and anonymity}

-Here we study the effectiveness of deleting, adding, and rewiring edges for the purpose of anonymization.
-Figure~\ref{fig:resoperations} shows results on how repeatedly applying each operation at random affects the anonymity in graph models.

-A first detail to note is that the number of unique nodes when no edges are altered, varies with the average degree.
-Graphs with higher average degree have a higher initial uniqueness, which corresponds to findings in previous works~\cite{romanini2021privacy, dejong2023effect}.

-The main conclusion from these results is that random deletion is more effective than random addition or rewiring, confirming what we theorized in Section~\ref{sub:algs}.
-Logically, when edges are deleted, this results in a graph with lower density with less variety in neighborhoods, which could in turn result in more anonymous nodes.
-On the contrary, edge addition makes the graph more dense, resulting in larger neighborhoods, while for rewiring density remains constant.
-For the graph models, random addition and rewiring can even result in a higher uniqueness, which is especially clear for the BA model, and for the ER and WS models when the average degree is larger than 16.
+Figure~\ref{fig:resoperations} shows results on how repeatedly applying each operation discussed in Section~\ref{sec:alt} affects the anonymity of graph models.
+First note that the number of unique nodes when no edges are altered varies with the average degree.
+Graphs with higher average degree have a higher initial uniqueness, which corresponds to findings in earlier work~\cite{dejong2023effect,romanini2021privacy}.
+Clearly, random deletion is more effective than random addition or rewiring, confirming what we theorized in Section~\ref{sub:algs}.
+Interestingly, for the graph models, random addition and rewiring can even result in a higher uniqueness, as shown for the BA model, and the ER and WS models when the average degree is larger than 16.
 However, for the WS model, with average degree 16, rewiring performs slightly better than deletion when altering a fraction of 0.2 to 0.5 of the edges.
 This is likely due to the many nearly identical near-cliques in the generated networks.

-While these preliminary results can not rule out that edge addition and rewiring can possibly be more effective in specific cases, and could be preferred for certain applications, we choose to focus on edge deletion in the remainder of the paper.
+While these preliminary results can not rule out that edge addition and rewiring can be more effective and perhaps preferred in specific cases, for example when targeting specific edges, we choose to focus on edge deletion in the remainder of the paper, as it unequivocally performed best on average.